WATER WHEELS AND

 The Duck Creek Aqueduct is very unique — so much so that it was featured in an edition of Ripley’s Believe It Or Not.
 It is perhaps the only covered wooden aqueduct (that is, a bridge that carries the canal water over Duck Creek) still operating in the United States.
 Many people consider a canal boat ride through this aqueduct to be the centerpiece of their visit to Whitewater Canal State Historic Site.

-The aqueduct was named a National Historic Civil Engineering Landmark in 1992.
+The aqueduct was named a National Historic Civil Engineering Landmark in 1992 and a National Historic Landmark in 2014.

 Whitewater Canal State Historic Site